 C405.5.1 Total connected interior lighting power.
 The total connected interior lighting power (watts) shall be the sum of the watts of all interior lighting equipment as determined in accordance with Sections C405.5.1.1 through C405.5.1.4.
 As an option, in areas of the building where all interior lighting equipment is fed from dedicated lighting branch circuits, the total connected interior lighting power is permitted to be calculated as the sum of the capacities of the lighting branch circuits serving those areas.
 For the purposes of this section, the connected interior lighting power of a 20-ampere circuit is considered to be 16 amperes, and that of a 15-ampere circuit is 12 amperes.
 Use of this alternative and the limits of the applicable areas shall be clearly documented on the electrical construction documents.
+EXCEPTIONS:

-- 1. The connected power associated with the following lighting equipment is not included in calculating total connected lighting power. - 1.1.
-Professional sports arena playing field lighting. - 1.2.
-Emergency lighting automatically off during normal building operation. - 1.3.
-Lighting in spaces specifically designed for use by occupants with special lighting needs including the visually impaired and other medical and age-related issues. - 1.4.
-Casino gaming areas. - 1.5.
-General area lighting power in industrial and manufacturing occupancies dedicated to the inspection or quality control of goods and products. - 2.
-Lighting equipment used for the following shall be exempt provided that it is in addition to general lighting and is controlled by an independent control device: - 2.1.
-Task lighting for medical and dental purposes. - 2.2.
-Display lighting for exhibits in galleries, museums and monuments. - 3.
-Lighting for theatrical purposes, including performance, stage, film production and video production. - 4.
-Lighting for photographic processes. - 5.
-Lighting integral to equipment or instrumentation and is installed by the manufacturer. - 6.
-Task lighting for plant growth or maintenance. - 7.
-Advertising signage or directional signage. - 8.
-In restaurant buildings and areas, lighting for food warming or integral to food preparation equipment. - 9.
-Lighting equipment that is for sale. - 10.
+1. The connected power associated with the following lighting equipment is not included

+1 in calculating total connected lighting power.
+2 1.1.
+Professional sports arena playing field lighting.
+3 1.2.
+Emergency lighting automatically off during normal building operation.
+4 1.3.
+Lighting in spaces specifically designed for use by occupants with special lighting 5 needs including the visually impaired and other medical and age-related issues.
+6 1.4.
+Casino gaming areas.
+7 1.5.
+General area lighting power in industrial and manufacturing occupancies dedicated 8 to the inspection or quality control of goods and products.
+9 2.
+Lighting equipment used for the following shall be exempt provided that it is in 10 addition to general lighting and is controlled by an independent control device: 11 2.1.
+Task lighting for medical and dental purposes.
+12 2.2.
+Display lighting for exhibits in galleries, museums and monuments.
+13 3.
+Lighting for theatrical purposes, including performance, stage, film production and 14 video production.
+15 4.
+Lighting for photographic processes.
+16 5.
+Lighting integral to equipment or instrumentation and is installed by the manufacturer.
+17 6.
+Task lighting for plant growth or maintenance.
+18 7.
+Advertising signage or directional signage.
+19 8.
+In restaurant buildings and areas, lighting for food warming or integral to food 20 preparation equipment.
+21 9.
+Lighting equipment that is for sale.
+22 10.
 Lighting demonstration equipment in lighting education facilities.
+23 11.
+Lighting approved because of safety or emergency considerations, inclusive of exit 24 lights.
+25 12.
+Lighting integral to both open and glass enclosed refrigerator and freezer cases.
+26 13.
+Lighting in retail display windows, provided the display area is enclosed by ceiling- 27 28 Form Last Revised: January 16, 2013 134 height partitions.